ybillchen/2D-Ising-Model-Matlab/README.md

 Before running the program, you should add all the files into Matlab path.
 You'd better run the program in ising.m unless you want to improve my code.

-You can change temporature range and repeat times in ising.m and adjust paramaters in ising_.m simply by changing the default values.
+You can change temperature range and repeat times in ising.m and adjust paramaters in ising_.m simply by changing the default values.

 Enjoy your time with Ising and Matlab!
 Suggestions and adjustments(as well as STARs) are welcomed.